 Turn off unit, if there is a faint blue rectangle filling up most if the display then check paragraph 8.1.3

 Hold the ENTER key while you press the ON key.
-Wait a few seconds while the relays finish their activity.
+Wait a few seconds before releasing the ENTER key.
+Wait a few more seconds while the relays finish their activity.

 Press the F2 key.

 Press the ENTER key.